COUNSELLING

 The IKA is a national organisation and requests for counselling are received from all over the country.
 A structure is in place that allows for referral either to the IKA counsellor based at Donor House in Dublin or, if requested and appropriate, a referral can be arranged to a counsellor based in the person’s local area.
 These counsellors are accredited with their professional body and registered with the IKA to provide this service.
-Online and phone services are being provided during the Covid-19 pandemic.

 Please note that the IKA counselling service is not an emergency service.
 We do however endeavour to get patients, families and carers who request counselling support placed as quickly as possible with a counsellor.